e-sarkis/PTBOGameJam/_archive/02/HayFever.md

 submitted:      true
 titlebar:       title-007.jpg
 ---
-The Most Extreme Endless Farm Runner!
-Collect hay to feed your animals while avoiding hazards in the field.
+The Most Extreme Endless Farm Runner!<br/><br />Collect hay to feed your animals while avoiding hazards in the field.
 Using the theme \"Alternative Facts\", this endless runner has seemingly simple controls with some surprises.